AVATARX0TIC/AVATARX0TIC/index.md

 ## Welcome This is Anand Here

-Hey, this is my homepage, so I have to say something about myself.
+**Hey, this is my homepage, so I have to say something about myself.
 Sometimes it is hard to introduce yourself because you know yourself so well that you do not know where to start with.
 Let me give a try to see what kind of image you have about me through my self-description.
 I hope that my impression about myself and your impression about me are not so different.
-Here it goes.
+Here it goes**.

 ## About
-Me just a noob beginner in these type of fields. #ktnxbye
+**Me just a noob beginner in these type of fields. #ktnxbye**

 ### Contact

-Wanna contact me ?
-Ping me on Telegram by Clicking this big black logo [![Telegram](https://cdn.jsdelivr.net/npm/simple-icons@3.2.0/icons/telegram.svg)](https://telegram.dog/refundisillegal) Or
+**Wanna contact me ?
+Ping me on Telegram by Clicking this big black logo** [![Telegram](https://cdn.jsdelivr.net/npm/simple-icons@3.2.0/icons/telegram.svg)](https://telegram.dog/refundisillegal) **Or**
+ **E-mail**
- E-mail at **@avatarX0TIC@gmail.com**
+ **@avatarX0TIC@gmail.com**

 ## Notice
 **I will update this _webpage_ in future ,when i will get some time to open this or when i will find this dead page.**